 Travelling in Thailand is cheap and efficient.
 However, the large expanse of the country means that the journeys take a long time.
 A large number of travel options solve this problem to a major extent as travelling in Thailand is easier than any other South-east Asian countries.

 Thailand is a large country, and hence, people prefer to travel by flights when they want to save time.
 Thai Airways and Bangkok Airways have connectivity throughout the country, using two dozen airports.
-Travelling by air is sometimes cheaper than bus or train if the tickets are booked well in advance.
+Travelling by air is sometimes cheaper than a bus or train if the tickets are booked well in advance.

 Thailand rail network consists of four main lines and a few branch lines.
 It is managed by State Railway of Thailand (STR).
 These lines cover most of Thailand, from Chiang Mai in the north to the Malaysian border in the South.
 Trains are, however, slower compared to buses.
-There are three classes of train – first class with air conditioning but higher prices, second class which is comparatively cheaper and decently comfortable, and third class being the cheapest way to travel in Thailand.
+There are three classes of trains – first class with air conditioning but higher prices, a second class which is comparatively cheaper and decently comfortable, and third class being the cheapest way to travel in Thailand.
 It has nominal fare and is a fun experience.

-Renting a car is a cost effective way of travelling in Thailand and saves the effort of haggling with the local taxi drivers.
+Renting a car is a cost-effective way of travelling in Thailand and saves the effort of haggling with the local taxi drivers.
 Drivers are available from rental companies at very reasonable prices and hence, preferable to driving your own car.